33 stars you forgot were on Friends

 Ellen Pompeo (Missy Goldberg)

 Just months before she made her debut as Meredith Grey on Grey's Anatomy, Ellen Pompeo played Missy Goldberg in a season 10 episode of Friends.
-Appearing in "The One Where the Stripper Cries," she was featured as a former college classmate of Ross and Chandler's, who secretly made out with Chandler despite the two pals' pact not to fight over girls they both liked.
+Appearing in "The One Where the Stripper Cries," she was featured as a former college classmate of Ross (David Schwimmer) and Chandler's (Matthew Perry), who secretly made out with Chandler despite the two pals' pact not to fight over women they both liked.

 Sean Penn (Eric)

 Sean Penn appeared in two episodes of Friends during the show's eighth season.
 He played Eric, a man who is engaged to Phoebe's (Lisa Kudrow) sister Ursula but doesn't know that she's been lying to him about her life.

 When she was just 10 years old, Dakota Fanning played Mackenzie in the season 10 episode "The One With Princess Consuela."
 Her character bonded with Joey (Matt LeBlanc) when Monica (Courteney Cox) and Chandler came by to look at her house in an attempt to move to the suburbs.

 Julia Roberts stopped by Friends' second season as Susie Moss.
 Appearing in "The One After the Superbowl: Part 2," she played a childhood acquaintance of Chandler's who finally gets her revenge on him after years of teasing.

 Jeff Goldblum played Leonard Hayes, a serious theater director, in season 9's "The One With the Mugging."
 After a rocky start, Joey stumbles on some talents and goes to great lengths to impress Leonard in his audition for the play.